MarcoCaamal/Other-PHP-Framework/docs/en/events-guide.md

 4. **Don't rely on execution order**: Don't assume that listeners will be executed in a specific order.
 5. **Be careful with performance**: If you have many event listeners, be mindful of the performance impact.
 6. **Use events for decoupling**: Events are great for decoupling components, but don't overuse them.

+## System Events

+The framework includes several built-in events:

+### Application Events

+- `app.booting`: Fired when the application is starting but before bootstrapping
+- `app.bootstrapped`: Fired when the application is fully bootstrapped
+- `app.error`: Fired when an unhandled error occurs

+### HTTP Events

+- `request.received`: Fired when a new HTTP request is received
+- `response.before`: Fired before sending an HTTP response
+- `response.after`: Fired after sending an HTTP response

+### Router Events

+- `router.matched`: Fired when the router matches a route to the current request
+- `route.not_found`: Fired when no route matches the current request
+- `route.unauthorized`: Fired when authorization to a route is denied

+### View Events

+- `view.rendering`: Fired before a view is rendered
+- `view.rendered`: Fired after a view is rendered

+### Session Events

+- `session.started`: Fired when a new session is started

+### Authentication Events

+- `auth.attempt`: Fired when a login attempt is made
+- `auth.login`: Fired when a user is logged in successfully
+- `auth.logout`: Fired when a user logs out

+### Model Events

+- `model.creating`: Fired before a model is created
+- `model.created`: Fired after a model is created
+- `model.updating`: Fired before a model is updated
+- `model.updated`: Fired after a model is updated
+- `model.deleting`: Fired before a model is deleted
+- `model.deleted`: Fired after a model is deleted

+For more information about model events, see the [Model Events](model-events.md) guide.